squidfunk/mkdocs-material/docs/getting-started.md

 > Default: `false`

+By default, the entire navigation is rendered on the left side using collapsible sections (different from the default MkDocs theme which renders the top-level sections in the header), because horizontal navigation is often problematic on smaller screens.
+However, for large documentation projects it's sometimes desirable to add another navigation layer to separate top-level sections.
-Material supports another layer on top of the main navigation for larger screens in the form of tabs.
-This is especially useful for larger documentation projects with only few top-level sections.
-Tabs can be enabled by setting the respective feature flag to true:
+Material achieves this with the tabs feature, which can be enabled by setting the respective feature flag to `true`:

 ``` yaml
 theme:
   feature:
     tabs: true
 ```

+When tabs are enabled, *top-level sections* will be rendered in an additional layer directly below the header.
+The navigation on the left side will only include the pages contained within the selected section.
+Furthermore, *top-level pages* defined inside your project's `mkdocs.yml` will be grouped under the first tab which will receive the title of the first page.

 ## Customization